UCLAdmaFABLAB/electronics-examples/Using the 74HC165 Shift Register/README.md

 This code uses the [ShiftIn](https://github.com/InfectedBytes/ArduinoShiftIn) library to make handling the shift register easy.

+### For PlatformIO

-*If you are using platformio, be sure to add:*
+Be sure to add:

 `lib_deps = https://github.com/InfectedBytes/ArduinoShiftIn`

-to the platformio.ini
+to the platformio.ini to use the library

 ## Single Shift in